dojoengine/book/docs/pages/tutorial/onchain-chess/1-action.md

 ## Requirements

-1. Write an interface for the `actions` contract on top of your code.
+1. Write an interface for the `actions` contract on top of the code you already have.
 In this case, `move` and `spawn`

 ```rust
     use starknet::ContractAddress;